porterhau5/bash-honeyport/README.md

 <pre>cd /root/hp/</pre>
 Specify port for netcat to listen on:
 <pre>./hp-redhat &lt;TCP port to listen on&gt;</pre>
+or:
+<pre>./hp-ubuntu &lt;TCP port to listen on&gt;</pre>

 Example: <pre>./hp-redhat 4444</pre>

 Requirements
 ------------
-netcat should be installed on the system. netcat and iptables should be in your $PATH.
+netcat should be installed on the system and be in your $PATH.

 Background
 ----------